s81320/cleveland/code/basecases/rs/readme.md

 Standard deviations of these accuracy ratios go down but are ranging from 0.075 to 0.053, no \% with some outliers.

 While a random forest with 50 trees may increase very little in accuracy when adding more trees it does reduce standard deviation.
 In reverse: When randomly sampling trees from a forest to build a sub-forest we may get accuracy ratios close to one.
 But we are under a higher risk of unluckily sampling a sub-forest with accuracy quite a bit lower than the full forest / an accuracy ratio quite far from 1.

+## future tasks

+Calculate the distances of the selected trees as a matrix (dist object?), calculate the diameter of the selection (largest distance) and the mean distance (typical cluster quality measures).
+Is there a correlation of accuracy and any of these statistics?